bclemenzi/sans-server/README.md

 SansServer
 ==============

+SansServer is a small web application implemented with a serverless architecture.
+By “serverless”, we mean no explicit infrastructure required, as in: no servers, no deployments onto servers, no installed software of any kind.
+We’ll use only managed cloud services and a laptop.
+This design allows for rapid development of scalable and highly available applications without the hassle of maintaining, or paying for, servers.

-SansServer is a small web application implemented with a server-less architecture.
-It uses Amazon API Gateway to expose the Lambda functions as HTTP endpoints and uses Identity and Access Management (IAM) with Amazon Cognito to retrieve temporary credentials for a user and authorize access to its APIs with.
-Amazon DynamoDB is used for the application's persistent storage system.
+For the SansServer demo application, we'll be using the Amazon API Gateway to expose the Lambda functions as HTTP endpoints.
+We'll also use Identity and Access Management (IAM) with Amazon Cognito to retrieve temporary credentials for a user to grant access to these APIs and functions.
+Amazon DynamoDB will be used for the application's persistent storage system.

-The goal of this project was to create a prototype that would allow you to work towards providing a cost-efficient solution that is scalable and highly available.
 Please keep in mind, this project has been written as an example and therefore should not be considered production ready.
-It has; however, tried to follow a few best practices to give you a fairly clean development framework to build on top of.
+It has; however, tried to follow a few best practices to give you a fairly clean development framework to build on top of; which is made possible by the SansServer Plugin/SDK (http://github.com/bclemenzi/sans-server-plugin).

 Features
 --------